 Matthew Bailey is an Alabama criminal defense attorney with years of experience ready to help you with your legal needs.

-In 2020, Mr. Bailey established his own Firm to best represent Alabamians across the State.
-Mr. Bailey had years of experience in private practice before establishing his own practice.
-At those previous firms he focused on Post-Conviction and Criminal Defense cases ranging from misdemeanors and traffic tickets to Capital Murder.
+In 2020, Mr. Bailey established his own Firm.
+Mr. Bailey had several years of experience in private practice before establishing his own practice.
+At those previous jobs he focused on Post-Conviction and Criminal Defense cases ranging from misdemeanors and traffic tickets to Capital Murder.
 Call or contact him today to see how he can possibly assist you in your case!

 Attorney Bailey is an experienced criminal defense, criminal appeals, civil rights, and civil appeals attorney ready to represent you

 For a consultation, please contact Attorney Matthew Bailey by calling or texting (205) 286-9082 or filling out your personal information on the contact me page.

 7525 Memorial Parkway Southwest, Huntsville, Alabama 35802, United States

 Closed on State and Federal Holidays